input-output-hk/Alonzo-testnet/README.md

 Yes, if you have sufficient technical expertise, you are more than welcome to set up your own private cluster and to try the exercises!
 We have provided sample solutions to help if you encounter problems and our tutorials and other documentation are all available for you to use.
-As we open up Alonzo White, we will then be able to integrate you with other community users, including access to the Testnet Discord channels.
+As we open up Alonzo White, we will then be able to integrate you with other community users, including providing access to the Testnet Discord channels.
 We recommend that you follow the [Alonzo White exercises](Alonzo-exercises/alonzo-white).
 You may find the following setup guides useful.